 Azo dyes make up the largest group of synthetic dyes by number.
 They are used as food dyes, artists’ colors, basic colors for four-color printing (yellow and magenta), as well as textile dyes on a large scale.
-Over 350,000 tons of azo dyes are used worldwide only for the dyeing of natural fibers.
+More than 350,000 tons of azo dyes are used worldwide for the dyeing of natural fibers.

 The diazotation reaction requires much hydrochloric acid and is therefore correspondingly corrosive.
 The reactors are protected by an enamel coating, the coupling reactors also by a rubber coating.
 The extreme conditions for the measuring point are as follows: